chipitaps/us-census-bureau-scraper/README.md

 ## Frequently Asked Questions

 **Q: How does it work?**
 A: US Census Bureau Scraper is easy to use and requires no technical knowledge.
-Simply provide a search query or table ID, set your filters (optional), and let the tool collect the Census data automatically using the official Census Bureau API.
+Simply provide a search query, set your filters (optional), and let the tool collect the Census data automatically using the official Census Bureau API.

 **Q: How accurate is the data?**
 A: The scraper extracts data directly from the US Census Bureau's official API (data.census.gov), ensuring high accuracy and up-to-date information.
 All fields are captured as they appear in the official Census data.